Multi-scale representation of integer sets: application to prime numbers: Multi-scale Representation of Mersenne primes

-The fact that no 2-pattern contains more than one Mersenne number empirically confirms their extreme rarity.
+\paragraph{Observations 7.} {\em For $0 \leq m \leq 500$, we note: \begin{itemize} \item Only 14 non-empty blocks of size 64 out of 501. \item Each non-empty block of 64 consecutive integers in $\mathcal{M}$ contains at most one Mersenne prime $(m >1)$. \item Almost all blocks (97.2\%) contain no Mersenne primes. \end{itemize} } The fact that no 2-pattern contains more than one Mersenne prime empirically confirms their extreme rarity.
 Among questions worth exploring: the possible existence of unobserved patterns and theoretical study of these multi-scale representation properties.